gzquse/qcddl/README.md

 Ask yourself these questions before adding an entry:

 - 📝 Is there a "Call For Papers"?
 A submission link?
 Formatting guidelines (page limits, style guides, etc.)?
-- 🔐 Does it mention 'secure multi-party computation', 'MPC', or 'privacy-preserving computing' in its topics?
+- 🔐 Does it mention 'quantum information', 'quantum computing', or 'quantum cryptography' in its topics?
 - 🧐 Is there a peer-review process?
 Are there named general/program chairs or a program committee?

 If you answered **YES** to all of the above, congratulations!
 Your conference/workshop is a great fit! 🎯